colemickens/platform2-sommelier/chromeos-config/README.md

 ## Config Schema

 Chrome OS config is now YAML based.
-If you're still using the File Device Tree (FDT) based implementation, see the v1 schema description below.
+If you're still using the Flat Device Tree (FDT) based implementation, see the v1 schema description below.

 The following components make up the YAML based chromeos-config support: